FHA Loan Credit Score Requirements: Everything To Know For 2023

 (Installment debt + Revolving debt payments) / Gross monthly income

-Your DTI takes into account your debts, or fixed monthly expenses.
-It includes your mortgage, minimum credit card payment, student loan, auto loan and other debts.
-It doesn’t include variable expenses like groceries, utilities, gas, health insurance and car insurance.
+Your debt-to-income ratio takes into account your debts, or fixed monthly expenses.
+It includes your mortgage, student loan payment, auto loan payment and other debt payments.
+DTI doesn’t include variable expenses like groceries, utilities and gas.

 DTI is calculated with the following formula:

 Monthly debt payments / Gross monthly income